Mort Sahl: Early life and education

 Sahl was born on May 11, 1927, in Montreal, Quebec, Canada, the only child of Jewish parents.
 His father, Harry Sahl, came from an immigrant family on New York City's Lower East Side, and hoped to become a Broadway playwright.
 Harry had met his wife, Dorothy (Schwartz), when she responded to an advertisement he placed in a poetry magazine.
 Unable to break into the writing field, they moved to Canada where he owned a tobacco store in Montreal.

-Sahl's family later relocated to Los Angeles, California, where his father, unable to become a Hollywood writer, worked as a clerk and court reporter for the FBI.
+Sahl's family later relocated to Los Angeles, where his father, unable to become a Hollywood writer, worked as a clerk and court reporter for the FBI.
 Sahl notes, "My dad was disappointed in his dreams and he distrusted that world for me."
 Sahl went to Belmont High School in Los Angeles, where he wrote for the school's newspaper.
 Actor Richard Crenna was a classmate.

 When the U.S. entered World War II after the Japanese attack on Pearl Harbor, Sahl, then aged 14, joined the school's Reserve Officers' Training Corps (ROTC).
 He won a medal for marksmanship and an American Legion "Americanism award".
 Wanting to express his patriotism, he wore his ROTC uniform to school and in public and, when he turned fifteen, he dropped out of high school to join the United States Army by lying about his age.
 His mother tracked him down and brought him back home two weeks later after she had revealed his true age.

-Upon graduating from high school, his father tried to get him into West Point and had received his Congressman's help, but Sahl had by then already enlisted in the United States Army Air Forces.
+After Sahl graduated from high school, his father tried to get him into West Point and had received his Congressman's help, but Sahl had by then already enlisted in the United States Army Air Forces.
 He was later stationed in Alaska with the 93rd Air Depot Group.
 In the military, however, he resisted the discipline and authoritarian control it exerted over his life.
 He expressed his nonconformity by growing a beard and refusing to wear a cap as required.
 He also wrote articles for a small newspaper criticizing the military that resulted in his being penalized with three months of KP duty.
 In an interview, Sahl stated he found his military experience a good one, that he described as "spiritual".

 Sahl was discharged in 1947 and enrolled in Compton College, followed by the University of Southern California.
 He received a B.S. degree in 1950 with majors in traffic engineering and city management.
 He continued with a masters program, but dropped out to become an actor and playwright.